earthly/earthly/docs/earthfile/earthfile.md

 {% hint style='info' %}
 ##### Note
-In Earthly, outputing images and artifacts locally takes place only at the end of a successful build.
+In Earthly, outputting images and artifacts locally takes place only at the end of a successful build.
 In order to use such images or artifacts in `LOCALLY` targets, they need to be referenced correctly.

 For images, use the `--load` option under `WITH DOCKER`: